Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: Related Work

-An important scenario for competitive facility location is the \emph{Voronoi game}, first introduced by Ahn et al.~\cite{Ahn2004}, in which two players take turns placing one facility a time.
-In the end, each player scores the total area of all of their Voronoi regions.
-(For an overview of work on Voronoi diagrams, see the surveys by Aurenhammer and Klein~\cite{aurenhammer2000voronoi}.)
+An important scenario for competitive facility location is the \emph{Voronoi game}, first introduced by Ahn et al.~\cite{Ahn2004}, in which two players, \emph{White} and \emph{Black}, take turns placing one facility at a time in a given playing arena.
+In the end, each player scores the area consisting of the points that are strictly closer to one of their facilities than to any one of the opponent's, i.e., the total area of their open Voronoi cells.
+The goal for each player is to obtain the higher score.
 As Teramoto et al.~\cite{teramoto2006voronoi} showed, the problem is PSPACE-complete, even in a discrete graph setting.

-Special attention has been paid to the \emph{One-Round Voronoi Game}, in which each player places their $n$ facilities at once.
-Cheong et al.~\cite{cheong2004one} showed that for Euclidean distances in the plane, White can always win for a one-dimensional region, while Black has a winning strategy if the region is a square and $n$ is sufficiently large.
-Fekete and Meijer~\cite{fekete2005} refined this by showing that in a rectangle of dimensions $1\times \rho$ with $\rho\geq 1$, Black has a winning strategy for $n\geq 3$ and $\rho<n/\sqrt{2}$, and for $n=2$ and $\rho<2/\sqrt{3}$; White wins in all other cases.
-In this paper, we give a complementary characterization for the case of Manhattan distances; because of the different geometry, this requires several additional tools.

 There is a considerable amount of other work on variants of the Voronoi game.
 Bandyapadhyay et al.~\cite{bandyapadhyay2015voronoi} consider the one-round game in trees, providing a polynomial-time algorithm for the second player.
 As Fekete and Meijer~\cite{fekete2005} have shown, the problem is NP-hard for polygons with holes, corresponding to a planar graph with cycles.
 For a spectrum of other variants and results, see~\cite{banik2013one,durr2007nash,gerbner2013advantage,kiyomi2011voronoi}.

+Special attention has been paid to the \emph{One-Round Voronoi Game}, in which each player places their $n$ facilities at once, starting with White; see \Cref{fig:examples} for an example with Manhattan distances and a rectangular arena.
+During the game, co-location of points is forbidden (or does not occur in optimal play when breaking ties of equal distances in favour of white).

+This Voronoi game -- which can also be considered a special case of the $(n|n)$-centroid problem -- was first studied in Cheong et al.~\cite{cheong2004one}.
+They showed that for Euclidean distances, the first player, White, can always win when the playing arena consists of a segment, while the second player, Black, has a winning strategy if the arena is a square and $n$ is sufficiently large.
+Fekete and Meijer~\cite{fekete2005} refined this by showing that in a rectangle of dimensions $1\times \rho$ with $\rho\geq 1$, Black has a winning strategy for $n\geq 3$ and $\rho<n/\sqrt{2}$, and for $n=2$ and $\rho<2/\sqrt{3}$; White wins in all other cases.